 Throughout the semester the CJEC welcomed alumni who are or were judicial clerks including:

 Brianna Gallo ’17 [former clerk to Judges Claire Eagan (N.D.Ok.) and Bobby Sheppard (8th Cir.)]; Dan Humphrey ’19 ([ormer clerk to Magistrate Lauren Louis (S.D.Fla.) and current clerk to Justice John Couriel (Florida Supreme Court)], Mike Landis ’11 [former clerk to Judges Ronald Graves (Ret.)
 (N.J.
-Appellate Division) and Christine Arguello (D.Colo.)]; Jessica Lee ’17 [former clerk to Judge Thomas Johnston (S.D.W.Va.) and incoming clerk to Don Willett (5th Cir.)]; Reece Pelley ’19 [current clerk to Justice Maria Kahn (Connecticut Supreme Court)], and Brandon Ruben ’16 [former clerk to Judges Terrence Berg (E.D.Mich.), Claire Eagan (N.D.Ok.), and Robert Wilkins (D.C.
+Appellate Division) and Christine Arguello (D.Colo.)]; Jessica Lee ’17 [former clerk to Judge Thomas Johnston (S.D.W.Va.) and incoming clerk to Don Willett (5th Cir.)]; Reece Pelley ’19 [current clerk to Justice Maria Kahn (Connecticut Supreme Court) and incoming clerk to John Keenan (S.D.N.Y.)], and Brandon Ruben ’16 [former clerk to Judges Terrence Berg (E.D.Mich.), Claire Eagan (N.D.Ok.), and Robert Wilkins (D.C.
 Cir.)]

 The alumni talked with students about why they personally chose to clerk and the day to day life of a judicial clerk.
 For those alumni who clerked on multiple courts, they talked with the students about how each of these clerkship experiences differed.